 Buffalo, moose, grizzly bears, and elk are amongst the larger animals of the total of 587 species cataloged to live in Alberta.

 You may not be surprised that we had mammoths after the Ice Age, but did you know we had camels in Alberta too?
-Regrettably, both are extinct.
+Regrettably, both are extinct, but still one of the interesting facts about Alberta.

 Apparently, our provincial stone is petrified wood which is almost as confusing as having a bull trout as the provincial fish.

-We do have the largest beaver dam in the world which is 850 m long in Wood Buffalo National Park.
+We do have the largest beaver dam in the world which is 850 metres long in Wood Buffalo National Park.

 People and history of Alberta